 Erosional landforms of waves and currents

-- Stacks: The masses of rocks, originally the parts of cliff or hill are called sea stacks.
+Stacks: The masses of rocks, originally the parts of a cliff or hill are called sea stacks.

 Depositional landforms of waves and currents

-- Beaches and Dunes: The beaches are characteristics of shorelines that are dominated by deposition, occur as patches along even the rugged shores.
+Beaches and Dunes: The beaches are characteristics of shorelines that are dominated by deposition, and occur as patches along even the rugged shores.

 - Most of the beaches are made up of sand-sized materials.

-- Bars: These are ridges of sand and shingle built in the sea in the off-shore zone, which lies parallel to the coast is called off-shore bar.
+Bars: These are ridges of sand and shingle built in the sea in the off-shore zone, which lies parallel to the coast and is called off-shore bar.

-- Barriers: It is the place where the offshore bar is exposed.
-Due to further addition of sands the offshore bar is exposed is termed as barriers.
+Barriers: It is the place where the offshore bar is exposed.
+Due to the further addition of sands, the offshore bar is exposed and is termed as a barrier.